ucll-vgo/picross-solution/docs/rules.md

 References can be viewed in the Solution Explorer, i.e., the pane which lists all your projects.
-Each project is shows as a tree which contains your files, but also has a References node under which all references are listed.
+Each project is shown as a tree which contains your files, but also has a References node under which all references are listed.
 WPF appears here as PresentationCore